ivov/nodemaker/docs/codebase-functionality.md

 To communicate with the backend, the Electron app imports and instantiates a class called `Requester` and uses its `request` method like a `fetch` call: `requester.request(channel, argument)` sends out an argument to the backend and returns a `Promise` containing a backend operation result.

 The argument is sent out by the frontend's renderer process to its main process through a specific channel.
 Each channel registered in the Electron app satisfies `Channel.interface.ts`, so it only has a `name` for identification and a `handle` method containing all the logic (provided by the backend) to service the request.

+### Vue App

+The frontend application is written in Vue with Vuex.

+#### Store

+ The store holds all of the user's form data in seperate state objects:

+##### Shared

+- BasicInfo.vue --> basicInfo.ts
+- Fields.vue --> fields.ts

+##### Regular

+- Docs info (in BasicInfo.vue) --> docsInfo.ts
+- Resources.vue --> resource.ts
+- Operations.vue --> operations.ts

+##### Trigger

+- Properties.vue --> properties.ts

+#### Views

+There are two "paths" of views the user can go down depending on whether or not they choose to make a regular/trigger node.

+Each View aims to handle as little of the state logic as possible (instead leaving it up to vuex).

+- BasicInfo is shown initially to users, and they enter the meta parameters and the documentation parameters here.

+- Resources and operations are exclusively for the regular nodes, and properties are exclusively for the trigger nodes.

+- Fields is different depending on the node type due to the slightly different inputs and instructions needed, but they share the same store.

+- The Complete views allow the user to check off the different operations they want done and then generate the node.
+They then call methods in the mixins.

+### Mixins

+There are two mixin files: `params-build-mixin.ts` and `routes-mixin.ts`.

+- `params-build-mixin.ts` contains the functions that build the parameters (based on the backend specifications in `parameters.ts`) out of the existing state objects.

+- `routes-mixins.ts` contains functions with requester calls to the channels.

 <p align="center">
   <h3 align="center">Frontend dependency graph</h3>